st--/interactive-gp-visualization/README.md

 This is an interactive extension of a visualisation I developed for an invited talk at the FAI seminar series at University College London.
 Try out the [live demo](http://infinitecuriosity.org/vizgp)!

+## Standing on the shoulders of...

+This webapp is built using [Svelte](https://svelte.dev/), [D3.js](https://d3js.org/), and [ml-matrix](https://github.com/mljs/matrix).
+Equations are rendered by [KaTeX](https://katex.org/).
+Thanks to [Ryan Davis](https://rdavis.io/articles/svelte_collapsible_card_component/) for the [CollapsibleCard](https://github.com/rsdavis/svelte-collapsible-card).

+The smooth animation of different samples goes back to Philipp Hennig's technical note [Animating samples from Gaussian distributions](http://mlss.tuebingen.mpg.de/2013/Hennig_2013_Animating_Samples_from_Gaussian_Distributions.pdf).
+How to compute the isocontour ellipses of a bivariate Gaussian distribution is explained by Chuong B. Do in [this note](http://cs229.stanford.edu/section/gaussians.pdf).

 ## Other visualisations

-There are plenty of other Gaussian process visualisations out there; here are some I came across so far that inspired me (if you know of others you like, please let me know!):
+There are plenty of other Gaussian process visualisations out there; here are some I came across so far (if you know of others you like, please let me know, I'm happy to extend the list!):

 * Interactive tutorial: [A Visual Exploration of Gaussian Processes (distill.pub)](https://distill.pub/2019/visual-exploration-gaussian-processes/) by Jochen G&ouml;rtler, Rebecca Kehlbeck, Oliver Deussen ([source](https://github.com/distillpub/post%2d-visual-exploration-gaussian-processes), using D3.js, ml-matrix)
 * Interactive tutorial: [A Practical Guide to Gaussian Processes](http://tinyurl.com/guide2gp) by Marc Peter Deisenroth, Yicheng Luo, Mark van der Wilk